Being in the survival and preparedness community, we strive to be more efficient and self-sufficient in everyday life.

 That single-malt scotch in your glass could save your life one day.
 Here’s 15 survival uses for alcohol to use as a perfect excuse to pack a generous portion for your next adventure.

-Click here to visit the guide for the survival uses for bones here.
+Click here to visit the guide for the alternative uses for bones.

 There are tons of survival uses for honey that are worth pointing out.